Blue Teaming

 By default, the AD User Account Control (UAC) setting: “Do not require Kerberos preauthentication” is disabled.
 This means that Kerberos preauthentication is performed for all users.

-But here's the kicker: This account option can be enabled manually and it's really common to come across it during real-life engagements.
+But here's the kicker: This account option can be enabled manually and is seen from time to time during real-world engagements.

 I recently supervised an internal networking penetration test where all user accounts had the "do not require Kerberos preauthentication" option enabled.
 The reason for this, as later stated by the client, was due to an internal application malfunction.